nojronatron/nojronatron.github.io/class-01.md

   H tags: `<h1>Header H1</h1>`
   Pairs of HTML tags are refered to as Elements.

-ATTRIBUTES
+#### ATTRIBUTES

 Attributes are key-value pairs that help describe content stored within HTML elements.
 An example attribute:
   `lang='en-us'`*[Duckett, pg.25]*.

+#### BODY HEAD and TITLE

+Body: Defines the area the browser will render.
+Think of this as the parent container for the entire web page.
+Head: This element should be within the Body element, and defines any additional metadata about the web page.
+Title: The Title tag should live within the Head.

 ### HTML Chapter 8: “Extra Markup” (p.176-199)

 HTML 4 was released in 1997, XHTML (based on XML) was released in 2000, and HTML5 was initially released in 2008 and is now considered a *living standard* (see [Wikipedia](https://en.wikipedia.org/wiki/HTML5)).
 The most widely used browsers keep up with (or ahead of) HTML standards, and website developers must know how to tell the browser which version they are coding in.

 - DOCTYPE
   'doctype' tells the browser the html version.
 Example: HTML5 is identified with `<!DOCTYPE html>` as the first line in an HTML page.
+  DOCTYPE element does not require a closing tag.
 - Comments
   Used to store developer notes within the code like section beginnings and endings, and do not appear on the rendered page, but are visible to anyone that uses a browser's built-in ability to 'view code'.

-ID ATTRIBUTES
+#### ID ATTRIBUTES

 These is global and can be applied to any html element, so each must be unique on each web page.
 Usage:`<p id="id_name">text</p>`.
 ID Attributes are used to allow styling elements differently than others on the page, by using CSS.
 JavaScript can leverage ID attributes to work with HTML elements.

-CLASS ATTRIBUTES
+#### CLASS ATTRIBUTES

 Class attributes allow identifying many attributes within a page by applying CSS to the class-named elements.
 Usage:`<p class="blue_font bold_font">text</p>`.
 This will make the P element content font take on the CSS featured programmed for that class name (presumably **bold** and blue).

-BLOCK AND INLINE ELEMENTS
+#### BLOCK AND INLINE ELEMENTS

 Block elements cause content to always appear on a new line, whereas Inline elements continue on the same line as neighboring elements (and their content).

 - Block elements include: `<h1> ..., <p>, <ul>, <li>, and <div>`